Story by Laura

 Surgical Challenges and Determination

 So, I decided that they had to intervene surgically.
 Still, the team treating me decided not to accept my proposal as I didn’t have the indications for a 2nd operation.
 I asked the doctors exactly what the indications for the surgery were, and they replied: “Have only one metastasis”.
 I was angry.
 Until then, I had placed my trust in them.
-I was believing that they only intervened when the disease was advanced.
-But now they were abandoning me to an even more uncertain HPV future.
+I believed that they only intervened when the disease was advanced.
+But now they were abandoning me to an even more uncertain future.
 Thirty-eight years old, a great desire to live, many small metastases, including a metastasis in the intestine which could become blocked, and you won’t operate on me!!!

 With my determination, I decided not to stop at that No, and I found a CA125 Specialised surgeon who operated on me.
 It was January 10, 2012.
 It was hard work for the surgeons and my family, but I’m happy.
 The operation lasted about 20 hours, in addition to the surgical cleaning of all the metastases.
 I also performed the intra-operative chemotherapy wash.